facebookresearch/fine_grained_hateful_memes/README.md

 {'task': 'pc', 'f1_micro': 0.6209523809523809, 'roc_auc': 0.8511728239769002}
 {'task': 'attack', 'f1_micro': 0.61284046692607, 'roc_auc': 0.870857207208931}
 ```

+## How to Participate
+* Join woah2021task@googlegroups.com.
+Your request should include the first name, last name, and affiliation of all team members.
+* Get the original phase 1 hateful memes dataset [here](https://www.drivendata.org/competitions/64/hateful-memes

+## Rules
+* You must submit your code with your predictions, and make it available open source.
+* You cannot hand label any of the entries or manually assign them scores.
+* You should treat the test set examples as independent.
+* Your system should predict protected category and attacks over the entire dataset, for non-hateful the model should be able to predict `pc_emtpy` and `attack_emtpy`
+* If you do not adhere to the spirit of the competition rules then your entry will be rejected.

 ## Shared Task Organizers
 * Shaoliang Nie, Facebook AI